Grenada vs St Kitts Citizenship by Investment Program Analysis

 2. Plan B. A second citizenship gives you flexibility and creates opportunities in a world where politics and the economy can be unpredictable.
 Having a St Kitts passport is an excellent plan B.

 3. Family inclusion.
 The citizenship application is inclusive, covering your family – spouse, dependent children, and parents.
 Citizenship lasts a lifetime and is automatically passed on to your descendants.
-Additionally, you can opt to keep your existing nationality since St Kitts recognizes dual citizenship.
+Additionally, you can opt to keep your existing nationality since St Kitts recognizes dual nationality.

 4. No residency requirements.
 Not only can you complete the entire application process remotely, but there are also no residency requirements once you’ve acquired your St Kitts passport.
 You are not required to be physically in St Kitts at any point, and there are no language tests or academic requirements.